tcdi/plrust/doc/src/dynamic-function-calling.md

 ## Simple Example

-First, lets define a SQL function that sums the elements of an `int[]`.
+First, define a SQL function that sums the elements of an `int[]`.
 We're using a `LANGUAGE sql` function here to demonstrate how PL/Rust can call functions of any other language:

 ```sql
 CREATE OR REPLACE FUNCTION sum_array(a int[]) RETURNS int STRICT LANGUAGE sql AS $$ SELECT sum(e) FROM unnest(a) e $$;
 ```

-Now, lets call this function from a PL/Rust function:
+Now, call this function from a PL/Rust function:

 ```sql
 CREATE OR REPLACE FUNCTION transform_array(a int[]) RETURNS int STRICT LANGUAGE plrust AS $$